projectsbyif/how-if-uses-data/how-if-uses-data.md

 To exercise any of these rights, please contact us at [data@projectsbyif.com](mailto:data@projectsbyif.com).
 You can find information specific to the services we use or our activities in the relevant sections of this document.

-Our postal address is Room T134/T134A, Third Floor, New Wing, Somerset House, London, WC2R 1LA.
+Our postal address is Projects By IF, Rooms T113/T121/T122, Third Floor, New Wing, Somerset House, London, WC2R 1LA.

 If you aren't satisfied by our response, you can contact the [Information Commissioner's Office](https://ico.org.uk/concerns/).